RammasEchor/RammasEchor.github.io/Week_Pages/Week4_April.md

 ## Reminiscing about Richard Feynman

-The presenter, Danny Hillis, tells us about he got to know Richard Feynman, and about his philosophy about people: When you know, and make an impression on people, a little bit of you rubs on them.
-This is how one lives after death, and may not die until the last person that remembers one dies too.
+The presenter, Danny Hillis, tells us about he got to know Richard Feynman, and about his philosophy about people:
+> When you know, and make an impression on people, a little bit of you rubs on them.
+This is how one stays with them after death.

 ## Feynman on scientific method